ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 Now, we have to locate the file in the Micro SD card.

-To locate the file, we used a Mealey finite state machine.
+To locate the file, we used a Mealey Finite State Machine.
+The Mealey Finite State Machine goes through the following procedure.

-1. The first state this finite state machine goes to is where it reads the **master boot record** that tells us the location of the file paritions on the Micro SD card.
+1. First, it reads the **master boot record** that tells us the location of the file paritions on the Micro SD card.
 For our project, we only had one partition ) on the Micro SD Card, giving us only option for the location.
 This one partition is formated using the File Allocation Table 32 system or the FAT32 system for short.

 2. We read the partition start sector the master boot record and use the address it gave us to find the start of the **BIOS peramater block (BPB)** This BPB contains information about the FAT32 File Systen needed to locate our file.

 3. The values needed from the BPB are the sectors per cluster, resereved sectors, FAT copies, sectors per FAT, and the starting cluster.

+4.